MicroEJ/docs/ApplicationDeveloperGuide/sandboxedAppSharedInterface.rst

 .. _invokeDouble(): https://repository.microej.com/javadoc/microej_5.x/apis/ej/kf/Proxy.html#invokeDouble--
 .. _invokeFloat(): https://repository.microej.com/javadoc/microej_5.x/apis/ej/kf/Proxy.html#invokeFloat--

-As this class is part of the application, the application developer has the full control on the Proxy implementation and is free to insert additional code such as logging calls and errors for example.
-It is also possible to have different proxy implementations for the same shared interface in different applications.
+As this class is part of the Application, the developer has the full control on the Proxy implementation and is free to insert additional code such as logging calls and errors for example.
+It is also possible to have different proxy implementations for the same Shared Interface in different applications.

 ..
    | Copyright 2008-2023, MicroEJ Corp.
 Content in this space is free